Natural History Resources For Everyone

 If you are interested in donating voucher specimens, collecting for the NHI Herbarium, or are requesting corrections or additions to specimen data on SEINet, please contact us.

 Under authorization of the US Fish and Wildlife Service for educational purposes, we have a collection of 194 bird study skins that were donated by Yavapai College in 2014.
 These specimens have been used in a variety of college courses, including Wildlife Managment, Ornithology, and Scientific Illustration.
-The public is invited to look at our bird collection during our open lab time on Wednesdays from 1-5pm.

 Our federal permit allows for accessioning new specimens under a salvage agreement.
 Please contact us first if you are interested in contributing prepared birds that lack representation in our collection.
 The list of bird species available in our collection may be found below:

 The Natural History Institute welcomes researchers and students from all institutions to utilize and contribute to our collections, as well as collaborate on other natural history endeavors.
-For those located in the Prescott area, we can provide key card access to the lab.
-Please e-mail us with your detailed proposal.